tirmisula/tirmisula.github.io/content/posts/deep-boltzman-machine.md

 \end{cases}
 $$

-## DBM and DBN comparison
-### Review DBN
+## Review DBN

 DBN([Deep Belief Network](https://tirmisula.github.io/posts/deep-belief-network/#dbn-intro)) on the other hand is not a Boltzman series model.
 It is a hybird model so we don't have a closed form of it's log-likelihood.
-However during pre-tranining stage, RBM learning method is referenced for each layer:
+During pre-tranining stage, RBM learning method is referenced for each layer:

 $$
 \begin{cases}